Backyard Chicken Guide

 Mites and lice are the two most common external parasites that affect chickens.
 Chickens may become infected from wildlife that passes near your house. .
 Both bird mites and lice are not transferable to or from humans.

 Mites are microscopic creatures that cannot be seen with the naked eye.
 The two most common mites are the Red Mite and the Scaley Leg Mite.

 Lice, unlike mites, are often visible to the naked eye.
 They tend to cause itchiness and can lead to feather picking, skin conditions and weight loss.

 If you suspect your bird might have mites or lice, always consult with your veterinarian to determine an appropriate and effective treatment.

-In terms of prevention, it's important to treat your chicken for external parasites with a mite and lice spray when you bring them home, and quarantine them from your other birds for two days before introduction.
-It is worth spraying them once every 6-8 weeks to keep them bug-free.
+In terms of prevention, it's important to treat your chicken for external parasites with a mite and lice powder when you bring them home, and quarantine them from your other birds for two days before introduction.

 Always make sure you check with your vet with regards to dose and frequency, so as not to overdose your bird.

 As a chicken owner, it's important to be aware of common poultry illnesses, and know the warning signs.
 We've outlined the most common chicken illnesses below.